 Speaking: Grammar in Speaking B2 - Lesson 2: Using 3rd & Mixed Conditionals in Discussions

-Welcome back!
 To have deeper, more nuanced conversations, we need to go beyond talking about what *is* real.
-Advanced speakers often talk about hypothetical1 situations, especially when expressing regret2, analyzing past mistakes, or imagining a different present.
-Today, we'll master the 3rd and Mixed conditionals3 to do just that.
+Advanced speakers often talk about hypothetical situations, especially when expressing regret, analyzing past mistakes, or imagining a different present.

-We use the 3rd conditional to speculate4 about how the past could have been different.
-Both the condition and the result are in the past, and they are impossible to change now.
+Function: To speculate about how the past could have been different.
+The condition and result are both impossible past situations.

 (Reality: I didn't save money, so I didn't buy a motorbike.)

-We use the mixed conditional to connect an unreal past condition to a present result.
-It shows how a different choice in the past would change the situation *right now*.
+Function: To connect an unreal past condition to a present result.
+It shows how a past choice affects the situation *now*.

 To sound natural, native speakers almost always use contractions with these conditionals.
 Listening for these is key to understanding fast speech.

 Practice: "If I'd known, I would've come earlier."
-This is much more common in speech than "If I had known, I would have come earlier."
+This is much more common than the full form.

 1. If I hadn't spent so much money on my trip last month,...